tk755/dotfiles/.bin/distro-setup/README.md

 dropbox start
 ```

-You can watch the progress of your files downloading with the following command:
+You can monitor the progress of your file downloads with the following command:

 ```
 watch -n 1 dropbox status